-3.2 Macrofaunal quantification
+180 3.2 Macrofaunal quantification

-X-ray Computed Tomography (CT) imaging was carried out on whole-round sections using a Siemens Somatom Definition AS64 at the Institute of Forensic Sciences at the University of Bern (Switzerland).
+181 X-ray Computed Tomography (CT) imaging was carried out on whole-round sections using a Siemens Somatom 182 Definition AS64 at the Institute of Forensic Sciences at the University of Bern (Switzerland).
 Core sections were scanned using an X-ray source operating at 120 kV.
-The images were reconstructed with a slice thickness of 0.6 mm

-- 165 taking into account an increment of 0.3 mm.
+The images were reconstructed with a slice thickness of 0.6 mm 183 taking into account an increment of 0.3 mm.
 The pixel resolution of the slices is 0.3 mm.
-The Avizo 9.4 software was used to visualize, segment and quantify the volumes of the main macrofaunal components (coral, bryozoan and bivalve/brachiopod fragments).
+The Avizo 9.4 software was 184 185 used to visualize, segment and quantify the volumes of the main macrofaunal components (coral, bryozoan and 186 bivalve/brachiopod fragments).
 Prior to segmentation, images were filtered to remove noise in the matrix, using a non-local means filter.
 Brachiopods and bivalves were segmented manually.
-Corals, matrix, pores and bryozoans were segmented through the combination of dual thresholding and watershed segmentation.
-Labelled fragments - 170 smaller than 5 voxels were filtered prior to quantification.
-The material statistics module was used to quantify the volume % of faunal fragments per slice and the same volume of interest was selected for each core section.
+Corals, matrix, pores and bryozoans 187 188 were segmented through the combination of dual thresholding and watershed segmentation.
+Labelled fragments 189 smaller than 5 voxels were filtered prior to quantification.
+The material statistics module was used to quantify the 190 volume % of faunal fragments per slice and the same volume of interest was selected for each core section.

-3.3 Geochemical logging
+191 3.3 Geochemical logging

-Geochemical logging was performed using the Itrax high-resolution X-ray fluorescence (XRF) core scanner on split cores at the Institute of Geological Sciences, University of Bern (Switzerland).
-Measurements were taken at 5 mm intervals using an integration time of 20 s at 30 kV and 45 mA.
-To counter potentially biased measurements linked to the uneven surface of CWC cores, such as the direct measurement of air or of CWC skeletons, a post treatment of the dataset was carried out.
-X-ray fluorescence values with Argon counts higher than 6000, representing the measurement of air and thereby more porous/cracked media not representative for changes in sediment composition, were removed from the final dataset.
-In this study, we use the Log{10} normalized ratios (Gregory et al., 2019) Ti/Al and Si/Al as proxies for aeolian input, whilst the Log{10} Zr/Al and Rb/Al are used as proxies for fluvial input.
-Indeed,
+192 Geochemical logging was performed using the Itrax high-resolution X-ray fluorescence (XRF) core scanner on split 193 cores at the Institute of Geological Sciences, University of Bern (Switzerland).
+Measurements were taken at 5 mm 194 intervals using an integration time of 20 s at 30 kV and 45 mA.
+To counter potentially biased measurements linked to 195 the uneven surface of CWC cores, such as the direct measurement of air or of CWC skeletons, a 3-step post 196 treatment of the dataset was carried out.
+First, X-ray fluorescence values with Argon counts higher than 6000, 197 representing the measurement of air and thereby more porous/cracked media not representative of changes in matrix 198 sediment composition, were removed from the final dataset.
+Secondly, each individual measurement point was 199 compared to high-resolution core images to assess if the measurement was taken on the matrix sediment or not.
+200 Finally, elemental counts were normalized by a conservative (minor) element of the background sediment, here 201 aluminium.
+Aluminium can be used effectively to counter variations in coral content (Löwemark et al., 2011).
+202 Normalization of the minor elements with Al is effective when detrital/terrestrial contribution to the sediment is high.
+203 Indeed, aluminium generally behaves conservatively and can hence be used to assess the relative variations of 204 specific elements in sedimentary records (Calvert and Pedersen, 2007; references therein; Löwemark et al., 2011; 205 Rodrigo-Gamiz et al., 2011; Martinez-Ruiz et al., 2015)